LucasMcClean/custom-bash-commands/README.md

 Setting up the basic file structure for a web project is usually the same.
 So I created a basic function to do just that and also, if desired, it can intialize a git repo at the same time.
+If you provide a valid remote origin on github it will also set up the commit and push the initial files.

 **modudef**